lawleagle/oled-linux/README.md

 **watch-location.sh** watches for changes in **file-pipes/current-location.sh** and if the location changed, writes the new location to **file-pipes/location.txt**

 **set-day-night.sh** writes **DAY** or **NIGHT** to **file-pipes/current-location.sh** whenever it becomes day/night outside according to location data and when the location data is changed.
 Whenever these things are not happening, this script will sleep.

+## Troubleshooting
+If you are running with geolocation enabled, it might take a few minutes for location data to become available.
+In most cases, location data is only available on active internet connection.
+Maybe... oled-linux is controlling the wrong display?
+If so, manually set the **oled-screen** value to what it should be (check config section).

+## Contribute
+Don't.
+Just don't.
+It's illegal.
+I didn't add a license yet, and by default it is "ALL RIGHTS RESERVED".
+I'll sue you :)
+I'm kidding, I'm just too lazy for the license stuff for now.
+Do whatever you want and make a PR.
+If it's good I'll merge.